 Some of these Japanese-styled rooms – particularly in tea houses – may not have windows, so the transom serves as a window and skylight to ensure aeration between the rooms.

-Tatami gives an ambience of relaxation and peace of mind, which makes it ideal for temples, religious areas, and personal residences.
+Tatami gives an ambiance of relaxation and peace of mind, which makes it ideal for temples, religious areas, and personal residences.

 Although expensive and difficult to maintain, they would not need to be replaced for ten to twenty years of use, so their money’s worth would have been recovered.